 According to the company, the typical development timeline of an oncology drug in Japan from preclinical studies to marketing approval is about 10 to 17 years.
 However, the company secured marketing approval for its first oncology drug under development in Japan, Treakisym, in only four years after the first clinical trial was initiated, with product launch only two years after US marketing approval and around the same time that approval was granted in Europe.
-Within three years of its launch, Treakisym had captured more than 50% of the non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL) market in Japan.
+Within three years of its launch, Treakisym captured more than 50% of the non-Hodgkin's lymphoma (NHL) and mantle cell lymphoma (MCL) market in Japan.

-As of February 2015, the company's pipeline consisted of two main assets under development: Treakisym (anticancer agent for hematologic malignancies) and rigosertib (anticancer agent for myelodysplastic syndromes).
+As of February 2016, the company's pipeline consisted of four drugs in the development pipeline: Treakisym (anticancer agent for hematologic malignancies), rigosertib (anticancer agent for myelodysplastic syndromes) IV and oral formulations, and SyB P-1501 (patient-controlled analgesia for pain management).